 High Holidays at Segulah

 We are planning to hold services indoors in the Shepherd Park neighborhood of Washington, DC.
-Some children’s programming will be based outdoors under tents, and there will be outdoor seating options for meals.
+Some children’s programming will be based outdoors under a tent, and there will be outdoor seating options for meals.
 The exact location will be sent to confirmed attendees via e-mail.
 It will not be Segulah’s regular Shabbat location.
 Unless conditions change, masking will be optional in accordance with our current COVID protocols.
-Due to the scale of the event, all attendees age 6 months and up will be required to take rapid tests prior to attending each holiday.
-We will be deploying high-powered commercial grade HEPA air filters in the space.
+We will be deploying our high-powered commercial grade HEPA air filter in the space.

 We want Segulah services to be financially accessible to everyone, and we appreciate your gift of any size.
 Minyan Segulah is incorporated as a religious corporation in the state of Maryland, and all donations are tax-deductible.